Ilonaeruzhava/rsschool-cv/cv.md

 >#### **QA intern**
 >A1QA *February - July 2022*
 >
 >- Working on different projects: desktop, web.
 Using different tools to perform testing on separate modules.
-Creating documentation.
+Creating documentation for each tested module.

 >#### **Team waitress**
 >Carnival Cruise Lines *2013-2021*
 >
 >
->Working in USA and being able to practice English on daily basis.
+>- Working in USA and being able to practice English on daily basis.

 ---
 ### **Code Example**